acapria/BV-BRC-Docs_acapria/docroot/education/index.rst

 **2) Organizing Your Content**

-To ease the use of your workspace by instructors and students, we recommended the following format:
+To ease the use of your workspace by instructors and students, we recommend the following format:

 .. image:: ./images/Education_Workspace_Directory.png